KC WagnerDirector Workplace Issues

 KC Wagner holds a Masters of Social Work Degree from Hunter College School of Social Work and a Masters of Labor and Industrial Relations from Rutgers University.
 In April 2000, she was awarded the prestigious Alice H. Cook and Constance E. Cook Award from Cornell University’s Advisory Committee on the Status of Women for her work on women’s issues.
 In April 2008, she was recognized as one of thirty influential leaders across the state in the area of domestic violence prevention for her innovative workplace initiatives by the New York State Coalition Against Domestic Violence.

 - Josh Miller , Jeffrey M Grabelsky, K C Wagner, .
 2010.
-Psychosocial Capacity Building in New York: Building resiliency with construction workers assigned to Ground Zero after 9/11, .
+Psychosocial Capacity Building in New York: Building resiliency with construction workers assigned to Ground Zero after 9/11, Social Work in Groups .

 Honors and Awards